General government revenue and expenditure

 About the statistics

-The statistics provide information on revenue and expenditure in the central and local government sectors.
-They include transactions classified by type and function.
+The statistics provide information on expenditure in the central and local government sectors, broken down by expenditure type and function.
+It also shows how revenue is generated, such as taxes, fees, user payments, interest and dividends.

 See Definitions in government finance statistics for definitions of variables and other concepts used in government finance statistics.